 What communities do TC&W, MPL and SMRR serve?

 TC&W serves Western and Central Minnesota, including Ortonville, Appleton, Milan, North Watson, Montevideo, Wegdahl, Granite Falls, Minnesota Falls, Sacred Heart, Renville, Ruebel, Danube, Olivia, Bird Island, Hector, Buffalo Lake, Stewart, Browntown, Glencoe, Plato, Norwood, Bongards, Cologne, Jonathan, and Chanhassen, with access to a number of industries in Minneapolis and St. Paul.
-Minnesota communities served by MPL include Wood Lake, Echo, Belview, Delhi, Redwood Falls, Morton, Franklin, Fairfax, Gibbon, Winthrop, Gaylord, Arlington, Green Isle and Hamburg.
+Minnesota communities served by MPL include Wood Lake, Echo, Belview, Delhi, North Redwood Falls, Morton, Franklin, Fairfax, Gibbon, Winthrop, Gaylord, Arlington, Green Isle and Hamburg.
 In South Dakota, SMRR operates to Milbank, Corona, Wilmot, Peever and Sisseton.

-What products does TC&W Railroad ship?
+What products do our customers ship?

 How frequently does a train run?